necrospiritus/KCD-Auto-Translation/README.md

 tr-**Turkish**
 uk-**Ukrainian**

-## Logic of Program
+## Algorithm of the Program

 Program runs in six steps.

 **STEP 1**: Checks File Compatibility

 Basicly counts begining and ending of elements and compares with each other.
 XML structure:

 	<Table>
 		<Row>